KShebek/cbe504/main.typ

 When dealing with gases, one can equivalently use a standard-state pressure $P^std$ (typically taken as 1 bar) in place of $V$, such as by invoking the ideal gas law: $V = k_"B " T\/P^std$.
 This would ultimately ensure that our rate constant is expressed with pressure-based units rather than concentrations.
-#caution[It must be emphasized that $V$ is describing the volume used to normalize the wavefunction within the particle-in-a-box model.
-In other words, it is best thought of as a reference volume for bookkeeping purposes and is not necessarily the volume of the reactor.
+#caution[It must be emphasized that $V$ is describing a reference volume for bookkeeping purposes and is not necessarily the volume of the reactor.
 In return, $P^std$ in the translational partition function is the standard state pressure and is not the same as the operating pressure.
 ]